 Restoring and replanting mangroves is of great importance for Sri Lanka’s future.
 They will keep the island’s coastal communities protected in the face of sea level rise and extreme weather events.
 They will continue to host a wealth of wildlife and natural resources, to provide livelihoods, and to offer ecosystem services.
 Furthermore, they will mitigate climate change by binding carbon and releasing oxygen into the atmosphere.

-To save our blue-green protectors, SLYCAN Trust is spearheading a mangrove restoration project which focuses on the North and the South province of Sri Lanka.
+To save our blue-green protectors, SLYCAN Trust is spearheading a mangrove restoration project which focuses on the North and the South province of Sri Lanka with the support of Drowning Islands.
 The project is implemented with the guidance and the support of the Marine Environment Protection Authority (MEPA), of the Ministry of Mahaweli Development and Environment.
-In the North of Sri Lanka, large amounts of mangroves have been destroyed during the civil war and through industrial activity: restoring them will not only help the ecosystem but also contribute to peacebuilding and reconciliation efforts in coastal communities.
+In the North of Sri Lanka, large amounts of mangroves have been destroyed during the civil war and through industrial activity: restoring them will not only help the ecosystem but also contribute to peace-building and reconciliation efforts in coastal communities.